-Being pregnant with twins is mega exciting, but can seem like you’re pregnancy and life as a new mum takes on extra challenges
+Being pregnant with twins is mega exciting, but it can mean you face extra challenges through pregnancy.

 You can blame your mum for your double arrival, as they run on the maternal side of the family.
 Twins are surprisingly common – around 12,000 sets of twins are born a year in the UK, the majority identical.

 Age is a strong factor in conceiving twins.
 Older women often have twins as they tend to release more eggs in one cycle than younger women.